pysnippet/django-forbid/README.md

 ]
 ```

+Configuring the `GEOIP_PATH` variable in your project's settings is important.
+This variable should contain the path to
+the GeoLite2 database file.
+You should [download](https://dev.maxmind.com/geoip/geoip2/geolite2/) the database and
+follow the Django [documentation](https://docs.djangoproject.com/en/2.0/ref/contrib/gis/geoip2/#settings) for proper
+configuration.

 ## Usage

 After connecting the Django Forbid to your project, you can define the set of desired countries or territories to be